 How do you look after your valuables?
-Do you use a safe deposit box, or a postcode marker pen?
-You probably have software installed on your smartphone to track it if it gets stolen, and no office is truly secure without CCTV.
+Do you use a safe deposit box or a postcode marker pen?
+You probably have the software installed on your smartphone to track it if it gets stolen, and no office is truly secure without CCTV.

 Taking care of business assets is key to managing profit and growth, yet many businesses don’t protect their data in the same way they protect tangible assets.
 Data may not be an obvious asset, but that doesn’t make it any less valuable.
 And it shouldn’t be seen as an inconvenience you can ignore.

 Your business relies on data to drive every part of its operations.